gyorilab/gilda/README.md

 also be regenerated locally by running `python -m gilda.generate_terms`.

 ## Usage
-Gilda can either be used as a REST service or used programmatically via its Python API.
+Gilda can either be used as a REST web service or used programmatically via its Python API.
 An introduction Jupyter notebook for using Gilda is available at https://github.com/indralab/gilda/blob/master/notebooks/gilda_introduction.ipynb

-### Use via Python API
+### Use as a Python package
-As for using Gilda as a Python package, the documentation at http://gilda.readthedocs.org provides detailed descriptions of each module of Gilda and their usage.
+For using Gilda as a Python package, the documentation at http://gilda.readthedocs.org provides detailed descriptions of each module of Gilda and their usage.
 A basic usage example is as follows